dcasati/scratchpad/articles/troubleshoot-network-aks-approach.md

 The most common cause is running out of available IP addresses:

+- **Node surge** - During maintenance operations, you can decrease the node surge to a lower number from its default value.
+Decreasing node surge can to a lower count can help minimize the IP address consuption during these operations.
 - **Subnet sizing** - With Azure CNI in flat networking mode (non-Overlay), evaluate whether the subnet has sufficient IP addresses for the cluster's scale.
 Overlay mode reduces subnet pressure but introduces encapsulation and different routing characteristics
 - **IP allocation efficiency** - Understand how your CNI plugin allocates IPs (per-pod vs. per-node)
 - **IP address collision** - Investigate whether the AKS cluster VNet is learning new network addresses from other sources (for example, from on-premises) and whether this is causing collisions in routing.
 One example would be when a cluster connects back to an on-premises datacenter and is learning new network address spaces through Border Gateway Protocol (BGP)